ChenChaorong/CytoCensus/README.md

 ### Run from Source

 If you are a capable Python(3) user then you can clone the above repository and run from source.
+Using git

-Clone the repository and run "python v2_release.py" for the training interface to be loaded.
+Clone the repository, install requirements using  and run "python v2_release.py" for the training interface to be loaded.
 Run "python v2_evaluate.py" to load the interface for the bulk running of files.
 Be aware the repository has a number of dependencies.

 ### Compiled software: